Tutorius/NEO-CLOCK/README.md

 Will only work with 2,4GHz-WLANS.

 You can change the Color of each digit and the color of the blinking second-bar at the beginning of the sourcetext.

+You will need to install a library for the Diplay, Adafruit NeoMatrix in your Arduino IDE.
+You need to update your Arduino-IDE to be able to drive the ESP-Boards.